GrowingPaigns/Portfolio-Website/README.md

       </a>
     </td>
     <td align="left">
-      HTML as the base, as 95% of websites use HTML for their base and there's a wealth of knowledge about it
+      HTML as 95% of websites use HTML for their base and there's a wealth of knowledge about it
     </td>
   </tr>
   <tr>